Capillary/ecom-api-document/source/includes/_product.md

-SEOURL | string | The redirect URL when searched on Google SmallImageAltText | string | The mouse hover text for small image LargeImageAltText | string | The mouse hover text for large image StartDate | date | From when the product has to be displayed on the storefront in `DD/MM/YY` format EndDate | date | Until when you want to show the product on the storefront in `DD/MM/YY` format StartTime | time | The time (on the StartDate) from when you want to show the product on the storefront.
-Format: `HH:MM:SS` EndTime | time | The time (on the EndDate) from when you want to stop showing the product on the storefront on the specified end date.
+SEOURL | string | The redirect URL when searched on Google SmallImageAltText | string | The mouse hover text for small image LargeImageAltText | string | The mouse hover text for large image StartDate | date | The date when you want to begin showing the product on the storefront in `DD/MM/YY` format EndDate | date | The date when you want to end showing the product on the storefront in `DD/MM/YY` format StartTime | time | The time (on the specified StartDate) from when you want to show the product on the storefront.
 Format: `HH:MM:SS`
+EndTime | time | The time (on the specified EndDate) when you want to stop showing the product on the storefront on the specified end date.
+Format: `HH:MM:SS`
-PeriodicityType | enum | Use this to set the time frame when you want to show the product on the storefront.
+PeriodicityType | enum | The recurring interval when you want to show the product on the storefront.
 Values: Monthly, Weekly, oneTime
-PeriodicityRange | string | The days when you want to show the product based on the PeriodicityType.
-For example: for `Monthly`, you can set 1-30 to show on all days of a month, in weekly you can have 1, 3, 5, to display of Sun, Tue, and Thu respectively.
+PeriodicityRange | string | The days of the recurring interval (PeriodicityType) that you want to show the product.
+For example: in `Monthly` recurring interval, if you set `PeriodicityRange` 1-30, you will see products on all 30 days of a month.
+Similarly, in a weekly `PeriodicityType`, if you set 1, 3, 5 in PeriodicityRange, you will see the product on Sun, Tue, and Thu respectively.
 No value is required for `oneTime`.
 To pass multiple days, use comma separated values.
 For example, 1,2,5,10.
 You can either pass as 1-5, or 1, 2, 3, 4, 5 and so on.
 Not required for onetime
 ShowExpired | enum | Y, N. To show if the product has to be displayed irrespective of the periodicityRange UOM | enum | Unit of measurement of the product.
 Values: ltrs, kgs, gms, pieces LBH | string | Dimensions of the product (Length*Breadth*Height) or the product volume